Kaipūtaiao Ao Tūroa

 Environmental scientists usually earn

-Pay for environmental scientists varies depending on experience and where they work.
+Pay for environmental scientists depends on their experience, qualifications and the type of work they do.

-- Environmental scientists with a postdoctoral degree who work at research institutes can earn from $65,000 to $130,000.
+- Environmental scientists with a doctoral degree who work at research institutes can earn from $85,000 to $165,000 a year.

 What you will do